Jungle Kyona: Team Jungle and J.A.N. (2017-2019)

 On January 19, 2020, Konami and Kyona lost the Goddesses of Stardom Championship to Jamie Hayter and Priestley, ending their reign at 188 days with 3 successful title defenses.
 After Hayter and Priestley vacated the championship as they couldn't defend it due to the COVID-19 pandemic, Konami and Kyona challenged Hayashishita and Saya Kamitani on July 26 for the vacant title, but were unsuccessful.
 At Stardom Yokohama Cinderella 2020 on October 3, Konami and Kyona lost to Kashima and Tora when the losing team must disband, therefore, Tokyo Cyber Squad was disbanded, as Konami turned on Kyona during the match and joined Oedo Tai.
 The rest of the Tokyo Cyber Squad were drafted to Stars.

 On October 7, Stardom announced that Kyona will be out of in-ring competition for extended period of time, due to multiple injuries.
 On September 30, 2021, Kyona left Stardom.

 Independent circuit (2022–present)

 After almost two years of in-ring absence due to injury, Kyona made her return at Hana Kimura Memorial Show 2 on May 23, 2022, where she defeated Kyoko Kimura in an exhibition match.
 She started an excursion in the United States independent scene and competed in All Elite Wrestling's AEW Dark #167 show from October 25, 2022, where she fell short to Riho.
 Kyona returned to Japan at the beginning of 2023, and competed in The Great Muta Final "Bye-Bye" on January 22, where she teamed up with Saori Anou and defeated Nomads (Sumire Natsu and Maya Yukihi).
+In February 2023, Kyona announced she would be taking a hiatus from wrestling due to a knee injury.
+On the April 5th 2025 Marigold show, she appeared to confront Nanae Takahashi letting her know that she will be facing her on April 26th in a 5 minutes match, making this her official comeback.